-Participant practice of the mechanics of Clue No. 3

-Participant led demonstration.
+Participant practice of the mechanics of Clue No. 3 ctice of the mechanics of Clue No. 3 Participant led demonstration. demonstration.

 Training Aid: The 45 Degree Template

 A training aid has been provided to help you practice estimating a 45 degree angle.